nikolanoxon/CarND-T2P4/README.md

 * STEERING cycle: 1901 Current Error: 612.552

 ### Conclusion
 In the end I was able to run the vehicle at a throttle target of 0.6, which comes out to around 50 mph.
 I included a steering angle saturation of +/- 20 degrees since that tended to oversteer the vehicle.
 If I were to add further improvements, I would add a controller which adjusted the throttle by using CTE as the error signal.
 I think this would help the vehicle slow down in curves.
-Additionally I would reexamine my proportional tuning since the vehicle wanders quite a bit on the track.nik